The whitest lie ever told to aspiring small business owners and entrepreneurs is that hard work guarantees success.

 Did you know payroll tax rates changed this year?
 Rufus Rich didn’t.
 “I’ve got three employees working for my electrical estimation business, and I didn’t withhold enough to cover the rate increase.
 Now it’s tax time, and I’ve a tax penalty because my books weren’t right.
 My tax agent couldn’t warn me until it was too late.”

 If you’re not following tax law closely, it’s understandable you’ll miss things.
-Luckily, our Monthly Tax Review keeps you up to date with the latest rulings and determinations that actually apply to you.
+Luckily, our Monthly Tax Update webinars keeps you up to date with the latest rulings and determinations that actually apply.

 2. Not using a tax agent